michaellengyel/transformers/language_prediction/README.md

 (Decoder) and 3rd party implementation.
 Improvements made to the original code include adding a missing Dropout() and parallelizing the calculation of heads, resulting in a minor speed increase.

+#### Attention as explained by Karpathy:
+*Attention is a communication mechanism, a graph, where information is aggregated in a data dependent manner based on the strength of the connections.*

+*The Query: What am I interested in*
+*The Key: What I have*
+*The Affinities: Query @ Key.T (dot product of Keys and Queries)*
+*The Value: What I will communicate*
+*The Output: Affinities @ Value (aggregated Values)*

 Paper: https://arxiv.org/abs/2005.14165
 Source: https://github.com/karpathy/ng-video-lecture